Singularity resolution in gravitational collapse

 The density and the isotropic pressure are subsequently expressed in terms of the time derivative of the scalar field and its potential as

 and

 The overhead dot denotes the time derivative of the functions.
-The Klien-Gordan equation
+The Klein-Gordan equation

-can be obtained from the Einstein's field Eq.(\ref{rho}) and Eq.(\ref{p}) (or from Eq.(\ref{rho}) along with the Bianchi identity) if $\dot \phi$ does not vanish identically.
+can be obtained from the Einstein's field Eqs.(\ref{rho}) and (\ref{p}) (or from Eq.(\ref{rho}) along with the Bianchi identity) if $\dot \phi$ does not vanish identically.
 Hence the Klein-Gordan equation should not be seen as an independent equation constraining the choice of free functions.
-From Eq.(\ref{rho}) and Eq.(\ref{p}), and from using the chain rule $\dot \phi=\phi_{,a} \dot a$, we get
+From Eqs.(\ref{rho}) and (\ref{p}), and from using the chain rule $\dot \phi=\phi_{,a} \dot a$, we get